-29. What is the "MOTR number" included in some of the Course Descriptions in the Gen Ed.
-Core 42 section?
+29. What is the "MOTR number" included on the Gen Ed.
+Core 42 card?

 All public colleges and universities in Missouri have adopted Core 42.
 A "MOTR number" is the approved Missouri Transfer number as part of the Core 42 transferable courses.
 Courses with a MOTR number are guaranteed to transfer among all Missouri public institutions of higher education.